Rust Interview Questions and Answers:

 - What is the

-keyword is used to define asynchronous functions that return aFuture
+asynckeyword is used to define asynchronous functions that return aFuture.
+These can be awaited using the.awaitsyntax.

 - Answer: The